jeffasante/position-weight-matrix/README.md

 # position-weight-matrix
-Implementation of Position weight matrix on a 9 monomer.
+Implementation of Position weight matrix on a DnaA 9-mers.